ssadjina/boost_pool/README.md

 This software is created by lisk delegate "dakk", please consider a small donation if you use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift.
-@Seatrips also likes beer :) "2675385658327038858S" for the changes
+@Seatrips also likes beer :) "2675385658327038858S" for the changes Thks to Ron Shift delegate for adding some extra's

 ## Prerequisitions
 ```